 When you are feeling anxious, try to ease back on high intensity workouts– alternating with stress releasing exercises like stretching, yoga, pilates, swimming, walking briskly that release tension held in the muscles and lower stress demands on our hard working adrenal glands.

-To focus and support adrenal rest and rebalancing, try meditation, yoga, Tai’Chi and Dr. Andrew Weils 4.7.8. deep breathing technique to lower cortisol levels and manage anxiety and sleeplessness.
+To focus and support adrenal rest and rebalancing, try meditation, yoga, Tai’Chi and Dr. Andrew Weil’s 4.7.8. deep breathing techniques to lower cortisol levels and manage anxiety and sleeplessness.

 Turn Off Electronics Before Bed

-Turn off cellphones and laptops at least 1 hour before bed.
-The LED (blue) light emitted from electronic devices blocks production of the sleep hormone melatonin, thus making it harder to get into the deeper (REM) stages of sleep.
+Turn off cellphones and laptops for at least an 1 hour before bed.
+LED (blue) light emitted from electronic devices blocks production of the sleep hormone melatonin, thus making it harder to get into the deeper (REM) stages of sleep.

 4. Nutrition tips

-Opt for Cruciferous Vegetables like broccoli, cauliflower and Brussels sprouts that sweep excess estrogens from the body.
+Opt for Cruciferous Vegetables such as broccoli, cauliflower and Brussels sprouts that sweep excess estrogens from the body.

 If you’re not eating grass-fed beef, your consumption is most likely coming from a factory farm where they are injected with hormones and are almost always fed GMO corn, which is highly inflammatory.
-When you shop for meat, ensure that you always read labels, looking for “hormone free”, “antibiotic free” and fish that is wild caught (vs. farmed).
+When you shop for meat, ensure that you always read labels, look for “hormone free”, “antibiotic free” and fish that are wild caught (versus. farmed).